ATTPC/daqdoc/source/computer-roles.rst

 Control computer
 ----------------

-This is the Dell tower that's currently on a movable computer cart.
+This is the Dell tower.
 Its purpose is to compile the DAQ system, run :ref:`rcc`, and control the acquisition of data.
+This is the main computer that you will interact with to control the DAQ system.

 +--------------------+-------------------+
 |      Property      |       Value       |